Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

  Bulk Execution is an Azure Cosmos DB feature that allows bulk inserts, updates, and deletes.
 When inserts and updates occur, they appear in the change feed.
 Bulk Execution is part of the Java V4 SDK for Azure Cosmos DB.

-Add to the Spring Data setup by creating a `DocumentDbConfiguration` class specifically for use with the bulk executor.

 ## Add application properties

-Add bulk executer details to the *application-default.properties* file:
+Add details of the collection where bulk execution will be used to the *application-default.properties* file:

 ```properties
 # values for bulk executor